garrandall/popular-music-data/tracks/where-the-streets-have-no-name-pet-shop-boys.md

 (burning down love)
 (burning down love)

-I want to run, i want to hide
+I want to run, I want to hide
 I want to break down the walls that hold me inside
 I want to reach out, and touch the flame
 Where the streets have no name